 The budget allocation is reviewed annually.
-The Director of Libraries, in consultation with the Coordinator of Technical Services, the Acquisitions Supervisor, the Serials Librarian, and the Electronic Resources Librarian, is responsible for allocating resources for collection development.
+The Director of Libraries, in consultation with the librarians, is responsible for allocating resources for collection development.

 Funds available for collection development and maintenance are allocated across the range of subject areas according to projected need.
 In determining these allocations consideration is given to such factors as the numbers and variety of courses and numbers of students taught, the circulation patterns of the existing collection and interlibrary loan volume in related subjects, and the relative cost of materials in the field.
 Flexibility is necessary to address changes such as new courses or new emphases on existing programs.